 It is vital that the nerve positioning is perfect.
 The physician might have to stimulate the nerve and watch for a reaction to avoid burning nerves that are responsible for motor function.

 The controlled heat “burns” the portion of the nerve that is responsible for pain signal transmission.
 Through this, the nerves can’t conduct any signals to the brain and spinal cord.
 However, the nerves grow back after 6-18 months, which will require another session to avoid the resurgence of pain.

 Recent advancements have introduced the cooling phase, which increases the area that the electrode works on.
 Before going on with the RFA, the physician usually uses a diagnostic injection to know the exact point that needs treatment.

 There are two types of RFA procedures available to you: continuous and pulsed RFA.
 Both these methods are ideal for blocking pain signal transmission arising from specific nerves, which results in elimination or reduction of chronic back pain symptoms.

 If you are unable to perform day-to-day tasks due to chronic back pain, this procedure can be very beneficial.
 If successful, you get to return to work and perform your daily tasks without any pain issues.

 The results of this procedure can last up to 2 years or more, depending on the rate of nerve regeneration.
-This makes the procedure more appealing as compared to steroid injections for back pain.
+This makes the procedure more appealing as compared to steroids, steroid alternatives or legal steroids for back pain.

 RFA is less invasive as compared to other surgical procedures indicated for chronic back pain.
 It also provides enough pain relief to help you avoid further invasive surgery.